savagelylashed/github-slideshow/_posts/0000-01-02-savagelylashed.md

 layout: slide
 title: "Welcome to savagelylashed's slide!"
 ---
-This is my freakin' amazing slide!
+This is my freakin' amazing slide! :tada:
 Use the left arrow to go back!